Contents Menu Expand

 This step is required if you are using the starter iOS app created in the previous tutorial.
 You can also use your own app with several views.
 In this case, skip this step and go to step 2.

-In the Building a voice assistant for an iOS Swift app tutorial, we have created an iOS app with a single view, and added the Alan button to it.
+In the Building a voice Agentic Interface for an iOS Swift app tutorial, we have created an iOS app with a single view, and added the Alan AI agentic interface to it.
 Let’s add a new view to this app.
 We will use the Navigation Controller to manage the app views.

 1. In Xcode, open the app’s storyboard: Main.storyboard.